Read our updated policies and telehealth options to respond to COVID-19

 In order to best ensure the safety of our clients, staff and the community at large, at this time telehealth is an option for all of our services.
 Most of our therapists are also providing in-person sessions (indicated in bios on Counselors page).
-For in-person sessions, masks are worn at all times and appropriate social distancing will be maintained.
-If you are seeing your therapist in person, please text them when you arrive for your appointment if you do not wish to wait in the waiting room.
+For in-person sessions, appropriate social distancing is practiced and masks are optional.
 NPCCS has a diligent cleaning and sanitizing process to additionally ensure your safety.

 If you are seeking a first appointment, feel free to send a message through our contact page.
 Please be sure to check with your insurance provider prior to requesting an appointment to ensure they cover telehealth intakes.
 If they do not, you can discuss a self-pay rate with the clinician.